markmerz/ladspa-sq-sv/README.md

 My setup consists of behringer u-phoria umc404hd audio interface and intel nuc minicomputer.
 Turntable is connected to audio interface and minicomputer feeds amplifier via hdmi connector.
 I experimented with raspberry pi3, it runs fine with 48k samplerate but not with 96k nor 192k rates.
-Little audiophool on my left shoulder says that i can hear the difference between 48k and 96k, so no raspberry for me.

 I'm quite happy with plugins current performance.
 I's sounds way better then those hardware SQ decoders that i have listened: sony sqd-2020 and sqd-2050.
-It does not yet reach to directional separation of legendary Fosgate Tate II 101A, but stay tuned, because i have couple of ideas in that direction.
+It passes test signals flawlessly.
+Directional separation for 8 cardinal directions is infinite. :)

 This is for linux.
 My windows-programming skills are somewhat rusty for now..
 It's should be trivial to port to windows and mac by someone who knows how develop to those platforms.

-Happy quadding!
-I heard (as of august 2018) that brand new sq encoded record was published.

 --
 With regards,